Polytoria/Docs/docs/classes/Players/index.md

 # Players
-> Non-constructional class
+> Non-instantiatable
-> This class cannot be created with `Instance.new` constructor function.
+> This class cannot be created using the `Instance.new` function.

 Players is a child class of [Game](../Game).
 It contains all connected players in the server.